Total Pageviews

 At this point Jane Austen, as Peters notes, would have been proud and we could have written her off as being set up to live happily ever after.
 While she has remained married to the same man for 40 years and is still deeply in love with him, she continued to struggle with depressive jags – though not as deep as before the analysis, and she asks herself:

-Would my life have as good without analysis?
+Would my life have been as good without analysis?
 I didn’t think so.
 I was way too captivated by mother to be free from her unhappiness; I was as stuck in my past as an insect in amber, despite having remembered so little of it.

 She muddled along just fine, though, living Freud’s life of ordinary unhappiness, more or less, until she had difficulties with her adoptive daughter in 2014.
 After having tried various outcome focused approaches to engaging with her daughter, she interviewed two analysts and selected Kristi Walsh to be her second analyst.
 The tenor of the second analysis was very different, though, as she described when she was on the panel, all of the same issues emerged.
 She was still the same person who had gone through her first analysis, she had the same history and now the issue involved how that history was impacting her experience of being a mother.

 The issues may have been the same, but the process of the treatment and the feel of it were very different.
 Where before she learned that she had not had access to her mother through most of her life, in this analysis, she felt her mother’s absence – but also her desire to be mothered.
 She said this emerged from her analyst being available to her and caring for her in ways that her mother never had.
 This, in turn, brought out an additional force/feeling that she termed the Anti-Force.
 My understanding of the anti-force is that when she would experience the desire/need to be mothered when she was a child and was frustrated by not getting it, the anti-force pushed that genie back into the bottle.
-One of the ways that it did this was to convince hers that she was bad and therefore, didn’t deserve her mother’s care.
+One of the ways that it did this was to convince her that she was bad and, therefore didn’t deserve her mother’s care.

 That system worked well enough when she was a child.
-Now that she was an adult with reasonable levels of self-esteem, she was not so willing to simply hole up and not put pressure on the Mommy that experienced the analyst as being.
+Now that she was an adult with reasonable levels of self-esteem, she was not so willing to simply hole up and not put pressure on the Mommy that she experienced the analyst as being.
 She wrote to the analyst between sessions, wondering where she was or prodding her to give her things.
 She was angry with the analyst in session for things that her non-anti-force brain felt were not really reasonable, but somehow her little girl self felt were reasonable things to accuse her of or to demand of her.
 Meanwhile her analyst was walking her through the experiences she was having – interpreting the feelings and the actions she was engaging in.

 I must admit to two different feelings of identification with the analyst.
 I felt for her – for the intensity of the feelings that Peters was directing towards her – both the feelings of idealization and attachment – and the feelings of hatred and anger.
-Neither felt deserved or a true reflection of who the analyst actually was – but both would, I was certain, have felt real to the analyst, as if she were solely responsible for creating them, instead of simply being the foil for feelings that were directed towards long-gone people.
+Neither felt deserved nor a true reflection of who the analyst actually was – but both would, I was certain, have felt real to the analyst, as if she were solely responsible for creating them, instead of simply being the foil for feelings that were directed towards long-gone people.
 Especially because I sensed that the analyst is a good egg, I believe that she would have taken the rebukes and criticisms personally.

 The second set of feelings of identification had a different quality.
 I heard the interpretations, as Peters remembered them, and the recommendations of things to read.
 These became, I think, tentpoles – things that could be remembered out of the thousands of things that had passed between them.
 I recognized them – I had said similar things.
 I think they were helpful to Peters and I hope they were helpful to my patients, but when compared with the intensity of the feeling states that Peters was reporting, they felt lame and insubstantial.
 They felt well-intentioned but about as useful as an umbrella in thunderstorm where the protection from above is useless against the rain blown from the sides, and the pole itself might be attracting lightning.

 In a word, I think I felt the limits of empathy.
-I remember when a partner had made two moves for me and I thought I had been empathic with them, then they I made a move and realized, “Oh, this is worse than I imagined.”
+I remember when a partner had made two moves for me and I thought I had been empathic with them, then I made a move for them and realized, “Oh, this is worse than I imagined.”
 I think it may be important for us, as therapists, not to know how difficult the experience is for the patients that we are shepherding through this very difficult process.
-Even when they are shouting at us that we don’t know and we are claiming that we do, we probably are not, in that moment, experiencing exactly what they are feeling nor what they want us to feel in response to that.
+Even when they are shouting at us that we don’t know and we are claiming that we do, we probably are not, in that moment, experiencing exactly what they are feeling nor what they want us to feel in response to it.
 If we did, we would probably be as stuck as they are.
-On the other hand, this doesn’t protect us from feeling beaten – in the way that a parent feels beaten by the intensity of the need for love that their child demands of them.
+On the other hand, this doesn’t protect us from feeling beaten – in the way that a parent (as Tom Ogden points out) feels beaten by the intensity of the need for love that their child demands of them.

 The reenactment of the childhood experience - where the patient is demanding of the therapist what the child demands of the parent - should be one in which the patient, like the child, does not know the impact of what they are doing.
 I think we are born with a feeling of entitlement to a certain level of care.
 I think we know, on some level, just how incapable we are of sustaining ourselves - and we sense that these people - our caregivers - have chosen for us to come into the world.
 I am not sure of this position - it would certainly not have flown in the 18th or 19th century - but I think that we believe some version of this today, not just popularly, but, as Daniel Stern has pointed out, empirically.